BIT-Studio-3/Space-Rescue/README.md

 ## Contact Information

-Please post feedback to the [discussions board](https://github.com/BIT-Studio-3/Space-Rescue/discussions).
+Please post feedback and questions to the [discussions board](https://github.com/BIT-Studio-3/Space-Rescue/discussions).

 <!--
 ## Screenshots and gifs